EdgarBarrantes/swarm-zim-uploader/README.md

 - `/check-upload`: Will receive a tag id and return the status of the corresponding upload.
 Example: `http://localhost:8080/check-upload?tag=:1043824072`
 - `/get-address-to-fund`: This is the address you need to fund with some in the Gnosis Chain with xDai and BZZ in order to get the bee node to interact.

-Run: `curl http://localhost:8080/get-address-to-fund` and fund the address with the corresponding funds, this is an address in your control, see [To make backups](#to-make-backups).
+Run (or simply visit the address): `curl http://localhost:8080/get-address-to-fund` and fund the address with the corresponding funds, this is an address in your control, see [To make backups](#to-make-backups).

 This should make the Bee service work properly.
 To check this, run: `docker-compose logs -f bee-1`.

+If you want to check the logs of the API container: `docker-compose logs -f uploader`

 When that all is set, you can go a head and call `/upload` with your zim file.